oliver-graf/OnlineBootcamp/Nutanix_Workshop_Bootcamp/Nutanix_Workshop_Bootcamp.rst

 |image8|

-[ALL] Scale out the cluster → Add a fourth node
+Scale out the cluster → Add a fourth node
 ===============================================

 This action will show you how easy it is to add or remove a node from